 Though it took several days, the SR revolt was eventually crushed by Red Army and CHEKA reinforcements.
 Around 950 Left SRs were hunted down, arrested and given a show trial in late 1918, though they were treated with comparative leniency, with only 13 given short sentences in Soviet labour camps.
 Maria Spiridonova herself was sentenced to just one year in prison.
 However the onset of the Civil War and the widening of the Red Terror soon produced tougher measures.
 The Left SR party was declared illegal in February 1919 and Spiridonova was arrested again shortly after, for publicly criticising the government.
 Other individual Left SRs were chased into exile, where they fought with peasant militias against the Red Army during the Civil War; some withdrew from political life but later agitated against the Bolsheviks in the early 1920s.
 As a political party, the Left SRs quickly faded into political oblivion.
 Their bold attempt to initiate a ‘third Russian Revolution’, mirroring the events of October 1917, was the last concerted stand against Bolshevism until 1921.

-2. They moved away from the mainstream SR party in 1914-17, mainly because of its support for the Russian war effort in World War I.
+2. The Left SRs moved away from the mainstream Socialist Revolutionary party in 1914-17, mainly because of its support for the Russian war effort in World War I.

 3. In 1917 the Left SRs broke with the SRs, aligned with the Bolsheviks and participated in the October Revolution.